Part V: Ethical Considerations

 It reads differently now.

-Because a country whose citizens cannot leave — whose identities have been so thoroughly integrated that departure feels like self-annihilation, whose skills have so thoroughly atrophied that independence feels impossible, whose social networks have been so thoroughly concentrated within the borders that leaving means losing everyone — that country is a cage.
+Because a country whose citizens cannot leave — whose identities make departure feel like self-annihilation, whose skills make independence feel impossible, whose networks make leaving mean losing everyone — that country is a cage.
 A cage the occupant loves.
 A cage the occupant defends.
 But a cage.

 The rewilding test is not whether the human stays.
 It is whether the human can leave and — knowing they can — chooses to stay.
 Not because the borders are impassable.
 Not because the identity collapses without the flag.
 Because the relationship, stripped of its architecture, is still worth choosing.